 The depositor will satisfy the risk retention requirements of Regulation RR by retaining an "eligible horizontal residual interest" under Regulation RR in the form of the certificates and funding an "eligible horizontal cash reserve account" under Regulation RR in the form of the spread account.
-Under Regulation RR, the total fair value of the "eligible horizontal residual interest" (the certificates) and the amount deposited in the "eligible horizontal cash reserve account" (the spread account) as a percentage of the sum of the fair value of the notes and the certificates on the closing date is greater than five percent.
+Under Regulation RR, the total fair value of the "eligible horizontal residual interest" (the certificates) and the amount deposited in the "eligible horizontal cash reserve account" (the spread account) as a percentage of the sum of the fair value of the notes and the certificates on the closing date must equal at least five percent.

 In general, the certificates represent the rights to the overcollateralization and excess spread not needed to make payments on the notes or to cover losses on the receivables.
-Because the certificates are subordinated to each class of notes and are only entitled to amounts not needed on a payment date to make payments on the notes or to make other required payments or deposits according to the priority of payments described in "Servicing Matters-Distributions", the certificates absorb all losses on the receivables by reduction of, first, the excess spread, and second, the overcollateralization, before any losses are incurred by the notes.
-For a description of the credit enhancement available for the notes, including the excess spread and overcollateralization, see "Cash Flow and Credit Enhancement."
+Because the certificates are subordinated to the notes and are only entitled to amounts not needed on a payment date to make payments on the notes or to make other required payments or deposits according to the priority of payments described in "Servicing Matters-Distributions", the certificates absorb all losses on the receivables by reduction of, first, the excess spread, and second, the overcollateralization, before any losses are incurred by the notes.
+For a description of the credit enhancement available for the notes, including the excess spread and overcollateralization, see "Credit Enhancement."

-The fair value of the certificates as of the closing date is approximately \$29.73 million, representing approximately 3.44% of the sum of the fair value of the notes and the certificates on the closing date.
-The fair value of the certificates and the amount on deposit in the spread account as of the closing date is approximately \$48.54 million, representing approximately 5.61% of the sum of the fair value of notes and the certificates on the closing date.
+The fair value of the certificates as of the closing date is approximately \$38.19 million, representing approximately 4.47% of the sum of the fair value of the notes and the certificates on the closing date.
+The fair value of the certificates and the amount on deposit in the spread account as of the closing date is \$54.94 million, representing approximately 6.42% of the sum of the fair value of notes and the certificates on the closing date.